 - Internet advertising – flood free internet listings.
 Most home buyers start their search on the internet so you’ll want to be on the main property portals, Rightmove and Zoopla.
 However these sites don’t take private listings.
 So consider investing in a quality online estate agent who will list your house for you.
 These are much cheaper than a standard agent, selling your home for a few hundred pounds.

 - Local newspapers – still a sought after location for property adverts

 - Leafleting – consider putting leaflets up in shop windows or through people’s door

-- Organise an open day where loads of potential buyers can come round to view your home.
+- Organise an open day where potential buyers can come round to view your home.
 This way you can make the viewings fit around your schedule